-Here’s the answer: You don’t have to have children.
-There is no biblical mandate to procreate, and God won’t be smiting you for a lack of progeny.
-And while I’m not denying that kids are great and certainly gifts from God—they aren’t the gift or the goal in life.
+In reality, however, you don’t have to have children.
+There is no biblical mandate to procreate, and God won’t be smiting you for a lack of progeny. kKids are great and certainly gifts from God — but they aren’t the gift or the goal in life.

 The goals in life, and the actions that are mandated of us as followers of Jesus have very little to do with what we make, the work we do or even the children we have.
 What’s required of us is to lean into the work of justice, mercy and humility.
 And what should order our steps is a deep concern for our neighbors and a palpable love of God our Father.
 Those are the things that matter, and those are things God has asked us to concern ourselves with.
 Everything else—like the food we eat, the clothes we wear, the children we may or may not have, the jobs we love and everything else—is all in God’s control, timing and purview.